 THE IRISH DEFENSE, which had its record string of twenty-one quarters without giving up a touchdown broken by Navy, tried unsuccessfully to stop a potentially explosive Georgia Tech team.
 National Title Would Be Miracle If Notre Dame were ever to enter a season with a team made up entirely of the lame, the infirm and the dim, experts would study the lineup carefully and conclude that, sure enough, the Irish have the makings of yet another superior team.
-Just the name Notre Dame guarantees the school a place in everybody's Top And if Notre Dame should have a few decent players -- gingo! you're immediately talking national championship which is the principal language spoken around South Bend.
-But such chatter this year dramatic
+Just the name Notre Dame guarantees the school a place in everybody's Top 20.
+And if Notre Dame should have a few decent players -- gingo! you're immediately talking national championship which is the principal language spoken around South Bend.
+But such chatter this year is idle.
+For while the infirm and the dim don't dominate the squad, several key players have a history of turning up lame.
+A national title would be a miracle.
+The Irish are good, likely can go at least 8-3, but for Notre Dame that's bad.
+That would ditto last year's record, which easily could have fallen to 6-5 save for dramatic comeback wins over North Carolina and Air Force.

 It is that interior offensive line that has the coaches in jitters, although Offensive Coordinator Merv Johnson is trying the calm approach.
 "We aren't as bad as we were afraid we might be," he says.
-"It's not a throw-up-your- Elsewhere Notre Dame has a fine supply of talent, notably fourth-year Quarterback Rick Slager (he sat out 1973 with a shoulder separation, by coincidence the last time the Irish won the national title).
+"It's not a throw-up-your-hands situation."

+Elsewhere Notre Dame has a fine supply of talent, notably fourth-year Quarterback Rick Slager (he sat out 1973 with a shoulder separation, by coincidence the last time the Irish won the national title).
 Ken MacAfee was an All-America tight end last year as a sophomore, catching 26 passes.
 More top-flight backs are on hand than second-year Coach Devine can say grace over.
 There's Fullback Jerome Heavens, who led the team in rushing as a freshman.
 And there are two premier running backs in fleet Al Hunter and Mark McLane who, believe it, doesn't mind blocking.
 Says Mc Lane, "I wouldn't say there's a cockiness around here, just confidence."
 But McLane missed all of spring practice with an injury, and Hunter missed part of it.
 The defense has reason to be confident.
-Key players are Ends Ross Browner and Willie Fry (who also missed spring ball) and Tackle Jeff Weston.
+Key players are Rnds Ross Browner and Willie Fry (who also missed spring ball) and Tackle Jeff Weston.
 "We have a good chance to be average," says Line Coach Joe Yonto.